 At MSI Aioi Life, we intend to continue to provide useful support for the Persons with Disabilities to reintegrate into society, find life purpose, and improve their quality of life.
 To do this, we have assented to the activities of NPO Japan Blind Judo Federation, and Japan Para Athletics and are working to spread and enhance sports for the Persons with Disabilities.
 Every year our employees participate in the All Japan visually impaired person judo tournament as volunteers and it was covered in a webcast and watched by many of within and outside of the company.
 In addition, two visually impaired judo athletes employees actively balances their work and sport life.

 MSI promotes the employment of Persons with Disabilities with the aim of providing support for them to lead independent lives.
 Currently, a disabled track athlete is an employee of the company, and is training hard with the aim of participating in the Paralympics while engaging in everyday work responsibilities.

-Starting from fiscal 2015, ADI began to recruit Para-Sports players in earnest.
-This initiative progressed further at the company, which was joined by seven athletes with disabilities in April 2017.
-The company is currently staffed by 15 athletes with disabilities including 5 such athletes who will participate in international games such as the Paralympics, the Deaflympics and world championships.
+Starting from fiscal 2015, ADI has been recruiting Para-Sports athletes.
+As of April 2018, 14 athletes with disabilities are employed in the company, including eight who will participate in international games such as the Paralympics, the Deaflympics and world championships.
 These employees strike a good balance between work and sports activities.
-Moreover, transcending the boundaries between the persons with disabilities and the healthy, they regularly have information-exchange and study meetings with three athletes in women’s soccer and swimming who are aiming to participate in the Olympics.
+Moreover, transcending the boundaries between the persons with disabilities and the healthy, athlete workshops are held regularly with four athletes in women’s soccer and swimming who are aiming to participate in the Olympics.